SURFnet/certificates-bcp/dialogue.md

 > I was affraid you were going to say that.
 Are you going to throw more crypto my way?

 Not really.
 It's just that Web of Trust is not the only way to verify public keys.
-There's also this think called PKI.
+There's also this thing called PKI.

 > PKI?

-Yes, PKI stands for Public Key Infrastructure, but never mind what that means.
+Yes, PKI stands for [Public Key Infrastructure][pki], but never mind what that means.
 It's just a different model for establishing trust.

 > So how is it different from Web of Trust?

-It is actually quite similar, except that you have a few parties called Certification Authorities or CAs that do the key signing instead of everyone singing everybody else's keys.
+It is actually quite similar, except that you have a few parties called [Certification Authorities][ca] or CAs that do the key signing instead of everyone singing everybody else's keys.

 > Is that better somehow?